 Reduced commissioning and installation time

-Fewer AB-QM valves are required than in conventional designs, since balancing is done automatically inside the PIBCV.
+Fewer AB-QM valves are required than in conventional designs, since balancing is done automatically inside the PICV.
 Chilled water flow can be modulated to match demand, achieving precise temperature regulation, optimized pump speeds and higher chiller efficiency.

-PIBCV technology has found application in the construction sector for the last 10 years with millions of valves in buildings around the world, proving the technology and reliability.
+PICV technology has found application in the construction sector for the last 10 years with millions of valves in buildings around the world, proving the technology and reliability.

 Return on investment – less than 1 year

-The PIBCV is especially appropriate for cruise ships, ferries and luxury yachts, but all marine vessels with central heating or cooling and hydronic distribution will benefit.
+The PICV is especially appropriate for cruise ships, ferries and luxury yachts, but all marine vessels with central heating or cooling and hydronic distribution will benefit.
 Energy savings will vary with size of vessel and number of heat exchangers, but the return on investment could be as little as three months for a large cruise liner.